 - A teacher to my kids for all kind of subjects, but my favorite one being life lessons.

-- An artist with many crafting projects, drawing, and painting together with them.
+- An artist with many crafting, drawing, and painting projects together with them.

 - A travel agent, ok, it’s not quite the same, but who else coordinates their rides and activities?

-Funny, this career of mine is entangled with all kinds of my favorite things, not mention people who I love so much.
+Funny, this career of mine is entangled with all kinds of my favorite things, not mention the people who I love so much.
 And that is a hard thing to come by in most professions.
-So I guess I did grow up to be everything I wanted to be.
+So, I guess I did grow up to be everything I wanted to be.
 Even though in the beginning I was pretty much convinced this motherhood thing was going to completely wreck me…. it actually came to correct me.